-Is a 16 hr course concentrates on the basics of packaging and transporting patients and managing life and limb threats in remote environments.
+This 16-hr course concentrates on the basics of packaging and transporting patients and managing life and limb threats in remote environments.

-Includes prevention and treatment of common environmental problems like Hypothermia and Heat Exhaustion and Stroke.
+It includes prevention and treatment of common environmental problems like Hypothermia and Heat Exhaustion and Stroke.

 Advanced Wilderness First Aid (AWFA)

-Is a 36-40 hr course that covers all the principals and practices of the WFA and introduces the concepts of longer term care and evacuation decisions.
+This is a 36-40 hr course that covers all the principals and practices of the WFA and introduces the concepts of longer term care and evacuation decisions.

 The AWFA allows for more time for practice through scenario based drills.

-Bridge AWFA to Wilderness First Responder (WFR)
+Bridge AWFA to Wilderness First Responder/ WFR Recertification

-Is a 32 – 40 hr course upgrades an individual with AWFA to WFR.
+This 32-40 hr course upgrades an individual with AWFA to WFR.
 The course must be taken within three years of receiving the AWFA certification.

 Wilderness First Responder (WFR)

 It is the requisite certification for outdoor leaders and professional guides.
-This is a performance based certification.
+This is a performance-based certification.